AyeAreEm/Tree-View/README.md

 ## How to use

 ### Master Directory
-- Add your master directory with the + button at the top left.
+- Add your master directory with the + button at the top left
 - Remove (not delete) a master directory with the - button
 - Load it by clicking on the selection options - top left